Foot Locker (NYSE:FL) Updates FY 2021 Earnings Guidance

-Several equities research analysts have recently commented on the stock.
-Pivotal Research lifted their price objective on shares of Foot Locker from $82.00 to $85.00 and gave the stock a buy rating in a research note on Wednesday.
-The Goldman Sachs Group assumed coverage on shares of Foot Locker in a research note on Thursday, July 22nd.
-They set a buy rating and a $70.00 price objective for the company.
-Citigroup lifted their price objective on shares of Foot Locker from $60.00 to $72.00 in a research note on Thursday, May 6th.
-B. Riley raised their target price on shares of Foot Locker from $68.00 to $73.00 and gave the stock a buy rating in a report on Wednesday, May 19th.
-Finally, Deutsche Bank Aktiengesellschaft raised their target price on shares of Foot Locker from $60.00 to $68.00 and gave the stock a hold rating in a report on Monday, May 24th.
-They noted that the move was a valuation call.
-One investment analyst has rated the stock with a sell rating, seven have issued a hold rating and fifteen have assigned a buy rating to the company.
-The stock has a consensus rating of Buy and an average price target of $60.23.
+A number of research firms have recently commented on FL.
+JPMorgan Chase & Co. raised their price target on Foot Locker from $58.00 to $68.00 and gave the stock a neutral rating in a report on Monday, August 16th.
+Pivotal Research raised their price target on Foot Locker from $82.00 to $85.00 and gave the stock a buy rating in a report on Wednesday, August 18th.
+B. Riley raised their price target on Foot Locker from $68.00 to $73.00 and gave the stock a buy rating in a report on Wednesday, May 19th.
+Telsey Advisory Group lifted their price objective on Foot Locker from $64.00 to $67.00 and gave the company a market perform rating in a research note on Monday.
+Finally, Citigroup lifted their price objective on Foot Locker from $60.00 to $72.00 in a research note on Thursday, May 6th.
+One equities research analyst has rated the stock with a sell rating, seven have assigned a hold rating and fifteen have issued a buy rating to the company’s stock.
+The stock has an average rating of Buy and a consensus price target of $61.59.

-The business also recently announced a quarterly dividend, which will be paid on Friday, October 29th.
-Stockholders of record on Friday, October 15th will be given a $0.30 dividend.
-This is a positive change from Foot Locker’s previous quarterly dividend of $0.20.
-The ex-dividend date is Thursday, October 14th.
-This represents a $1.20 annualized dividend and a dividend yield of 2.06%.
-Foot Locker’s dividend payout ratio (DPR) is 28.47%.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, October 29th.
+Shareholders of record on Friday, October 15th will be given a dividend of $0.30 per share.
+This represents a $1.20 annualized dividend and a yield of 2.09%.
+This is a boost from Foot Locker’s previous quarterly dividend of $0.20.
+The ex-dividend date of this dividend is Thursday, October 14th.
+Foot Locker’s payout ratio is presently 28.47%.

-In related news, CAO Giovanna Cipriano sold 10,000 shares of the business’s stock in a transaction dated Monday, June 28th.
-The shares were sold at an average price of $62.40, for a total transaction of $624,000.00.
-The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Also, major shareholder Vesa Equity Investment S.A R.L sold 8,561 shares of the business’s stock in a transaction dated Wednesday, June 2nd.
-The stock was sold at an average price of $63.66, for a total transaction of $544,993.26.
+In other news, major shareholder Vesa Equity Investment S.A R.L sold 115,954 shares of the business’s stock in a transaction that occurred on Friday, June 25th.
+The stock was sold at an average price of $63.71, for a total value of $7,387,429.34.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Also, CAO Giovanna Cipriano sold 10,000 shares of the business’s stock in a transaction that occurred on Monday, June 28th.
+The stock was sold at an average price of $62.40, for a total value of $624,000.00.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 204,258 shares of company stock worth $12,981,580.
-Company insiders own 3.00% of the company’s stock.
+Over the last ninety days, insiders have sold 204,258 shares of company stock worth $12,981,580.
+Insiders own 3.00% of the company’s stock.

+An institutional investor recently raised its position in Foot Locker stock.
+Morgan Stanley raised its stake in shares of Foot Locker, Inc. (NYSE:FL) by 40.3% in the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The fund owned 430,796 shares of the athletic footwear retailer’s stock after buying an additional 123,781 shares during the period.
+Morgan Stanley owned about 0.42% of Foot Locker worth $26,550,000 as of its most recent SEC filing.
+80.90% of the stock is owned by institutional investors and hedge funds.

 Foot Locker, Inc, through its subsidiaries, operates as an athletic footwear and apparel retailer.
 The company engages in the retail of athletic footwear, apparel, accessories, equipment, and team licensed merchandise under the Foot Locker, Lady Foot Locker, Kids Foot Locker, Champs Sports, Eastbay, Footaction, Runners Point, and Sidestep brand names.